SCCF 2023 – 2024 GRANT RECIPIENTS

 AGENCY BACKGROUND

-1. Outreach and recruiting presentations to sophomore high school students.
+• Outreach and recruiting presentations to sophomore high school students

-4. Guidance in applying to pre-college summer programs.
+• Guidance in applying to pre-college summer programs and scholarships

-8. Alumni lead workshops on navigating the transition from high school to college.
+• Alumni led workshops on successfully navigating the transition to and through college

 STEP College-Prep Program gives students from low income and underrepresented communities the tools they need to close Arizona’s postsecondary educational attainment gap.
 Students enter the program in their sophomore year of high school and receive one-on-one advising throughout their sophomore, junior and senior years of high school.
 Topics include: high school courses to take to prepare for the rigor of college, time management, presentation skills, resume writing, building a college list, finding a college that is a good fit, components of a strong college application, applying for on-campus summer programs, mastering the college admission interview and demystifying the financial aid process.